Dance

-unfazed by the sun.
+by the gloom.

 copyright 2020 – Carla A. Romarate-Knipel